 The reoccurring theme of my paintings is imagery from nature.
 I do not start out with a fixed idea of how the painting should look when it’s done.
 Once I have a general idea, I let the painting emerge by connecting with what it is telling me as it unfolds.
 This process not only results in a surprise ending, but also enables me to notice my own unexpected reactions to the painting as its being developed.

-After many decades of working “a corporate job” I retired recently to paint full-time in my studio (#317) at Western Avenue Studios in Lowell.
+After many decades of working “a corporate job” I retired in 2019 to paint full-time in my studio (#317) at Western Avenue Studios in Lowell.

 Art is the thread that weaves everything together in my life, starting with art classes as a child to a professional career as teacher, marketing communication manager, illustrator, graphic designer, and fine artist.
 My favorite subjects are people, pets, nature and history; and I paint in an expressive realistic style.
 My knack for capturing likenesses is a great skill for portraits.
 Illustrating children’s books trained me to include special elements that provide insight into the subject’s personal story: a toy, piece of jewelry, or a flower.
 I also put extra care in painting the subject’s eyes.